MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 ## Why HoloLens?

-Thanks to HoloLens 2 and Mixed Reality applications, now workers can do all listed below.
+Thanks to HoloLens 2 and Mixed Reality applications, now workers can collaborate without boundaries, act with precision, and increase productivity.

-* Collaborate without boundaries
-* Act with precision
-* Increase productivity

 Equipped with the HoloLens 2, workers can engage heads-up and hands free for longer with more comfort.
 Workers can connect remotely with colleagues in real time and work together across an extensive holographic canvas overlaid in their physical environment.
 The goal is to quickly resolve issues in the moment.
 Furthermore, as a result of built-in voice commands, eye tracking and world-anchoring, they can focus on safely completing tasks and minimizing errors.